 Raised Bed Liners Insulate Soil Against Extreme Temperatures

 By their nature, raised beds are sensitive to temperature fluctuations.
-Since the soil in a raised bed is elevated, it will gain or lose heat faster than soil in the ground.
+Since the soil in a raised bed is elevated aboe ground, it will gain or lose heat faster than soil in the ground.

 Using a liner in your raised bed will help to limit extreme temperature changes.
 This will prevent your plants from getting too cold or too hot.

-A liner helps to retain heat from daytime sun in the soil.
+A plant bed liner helps to retain heat from daytime sun in the soil.
 This will prevent damage to plant roots from nighttime cold or late spring frosts.

 Of course, you may also want to cover your plants with a cloche or row cover to protect the stems and leaves.
 For more information, check out my article on protecting plants from cold and frost.

-Likewise, a liner will help to prevent the soil in your raised bed from heating up too fast on a hot, sunny day.
+Likewise, a liner will help to prevent the soil in your elevated garden bed from heating up too fast on a hot, sunny day.
 This will stop the soil from drying out so quickly in the summer.

 Raised Bed Liners Keep Pests Out